rrvt/LeePass/LeePass/README.md

   - Platfor Toolset: visual Studio 2022 (latest)
   - MFC: Use MFC in a Shared DLL
   - Character Set:  Use Unicode Character Set
+  - KeePassLibC.dll compiled with the UniCode Character Set and MFC in a Shared DLL
+  - boost prepared to be compatible with KeePassLibC
   - Precompiled Header:  Not Using Precompiled Headers
   - Linker/Additional Dependencies:  Htmlhelp.lib